Address: Autodromo di Pergusa, Piazza Garibaldi 8, Via Nazionale 94010, Pergusa, Enna, Italy

 Finally in September 2009 the FIA approved proposed circuit modifications (mainly to kerbing and escape zones), which were duly carried out the following summer, allowing the circuit to be re-homolgated at FIA Grade 3, and there was talk of a round of the FIA GT2/GT3 series coming back the circuit that year.
 In the event the GT2 series never materialised and the track finally reopened for national level racing in 2011.

-In October 2012, the circuit hosted the ninth round of Superstars touring car and GT championship – the first international event since its re-opening – while in 2103 ad 2014 Enna-Pergusa held rounds of the FIA European Touring Car Cup.
+In October 2012, the circuit hosted the ninth round of Superstars touring car and GT championship – the first international event since its re-opening – while between 2103 and 2015 Enna-Pergusa held rounds of the FIA European Touring Car Cup.
+The track was resurfaced in its entirety in 2019, at which point the rather fiddly chicane on the pit lane entry was removed.

 The Autodromo di Pergusa is located near to the town of Enna in Sicily, Italy.
 The nearest airports are Fontanarossa at Catania and Punta Raisi near Palermo, both of which are within an hour's drive.
 If you want to drive to Sicily from mainland Italy, there are regular short ferry trips from Reggio Calabria in the south of Italy.
 There are also services from Naples and Genoa in the north.